netunicorn/netunicorn/docs/target/README.md

 Other examples of the environment are virtual machine images, installation scripts (for bare-metal deployments)

 ### Environment creation and usage
-- Environment would be created by *director services*
+- Environment would be created by *core services*
 - Environment would be distributed to devices via network
 - Any *target* device would support at least one environment
-- Pipeline for executor would be provided as part of the environment
+- Pipeline for executor would be provided as part of the environment or obtained via gateway
-	- It would be a serialized artifact in a specific location on file system
+	- In case of presenting in the environment it would be a serialized artifact in a specific location on file system
 - Environment would provide variable information to the executor (unique IDs, etc.) via environment variables set during environment startup

 ## Executor